rnanosaur/rnanosaur.github.io/_docs/02-bill-of-material.md

 | 1        | USB cable               | $3   |     |       |
 | 1        | Female jack             | $3   |     |       |

+To build the expansion board follow [this page](04-expansion-board)

 ## 3D parts

 If you want print NanoSaur, you should buy these spool.
 I suggest the Ninjatek TPU if you use a bowden 3D printer.
 Otherwise you can use other type of TPU.